N8-CIR/rse-community-challenges/README.md

 - Attend a community call to discuss the challenges and the work being done to overcome them
 - Clone or fork this repository and submit a PR with changes

+## Directory Structure

+- docs - contains page templates and structure
+- rse-community-challenges-book - The jupyter-book directory containing the book content
+- web-app - A WIP web app to display the challenges and work being done to overcome them